 Rachael shares her top 5 tips:

-- Get as much skin-to-skin as possible in the first few weeks of your child’s life.
+- Get as much skin-to-skin contact as possible in the first few weeks after your baby is born.
 This gives your baby the many microbes he needs to fight infections.

 - Feed your child a variety of fruits and vegetables.
 The more the merrier!
 As your baby starts eating solids, slowly introduce as many fruit and vegetable purees as you can.
 As your little one gets older, continue with this variety throughout the day.
 “In particular, bananas and asparagus are rich in prebiotics, which support probiotics—found in fermented foods like yoghurt,” says Rachael.